oogoom/Voron-Mods/Extrusion-Plugs/ReadMe.md

 Some simple plugs for the corners of the extrusions.
 Tolerances are TIGHT.
 They are intended to be printed with TPU (Shore 95A), which gives you enough squish to get a snug fit and seal things up.
+Though, ABS or PLA might work as well.
+Give it a try and let me know?

 Two plugs to go over the blind joints in each corner (total of 8 since the bottom corners don't need them).
 These are designed to sit under the surface of the extrusion so they don't interfere with panels.